Graduate Program (MSN)

 The Master of Science in Nursing Degree (MSN) program is designed to prepare nurses for advanced nursing practice.
 Its purpose is to prepare nurses to function in advanced roles of professional nursing in a variety of settings, employing strategies based on scientific knowledge, ethical decision making, and critical analysis of nursing practice to improve the health of the clients that are served.
 The Master's Program may be pursued on either a full-time or part-time basis.
 The deadline for receipt of the completed application is FEBRUARY 1 of each year.
 (A completed application is defined as having components 1-14, listed below, received by the School of Nursing.)

 Tracks within the Master of Science in Nursing Program

-Within the Nurse Practitioner track, curricula have been designed in three specialty areas: Adult Nurse Practitioner, Family Nurse Practitioner, and Pediatric Nurse Practitioner.
+Within the Nurse Practitioner track, the current curriculum focuses on the Family Nurse Practitioner.
 The RN to MSN Bridge Option is available for RNs with a bachelor's degree in a discipline other than nursing.
-Post-master's programs of study are also available.

 The MSN Program at Spalding University is fully accredited by the Commission on Collegiate Nursing Education (CCNE).